The Best Over-Under Shotguns

 What makes for the best over-under shotguns -- and what makes them special?
 We dive deep into the world of O/Us.

 Licensed Concealed Carry Holder

 Learn About The Editorial Team

 Products are selected by our editors.
 We may earn a commission on purchases from a link.
 How we select gear.

 The CZ Drake Top Break is the best over/under shotgun for most people.
 It’s a reasonably-priced break-action shotgun with solid walnut furniture, but it won’t set you back as much as some much more expensive options, which has made them very popular with hunters and sport shooters.

 CZ is also a brand known for producing solid, reliable firearms — with the CZ 75 a shining example of the accuracy, reliability, and user-friendly ergonomics they are capable of.

 Over/Under Shotgun Comparison

-Below is my list of the best over/under shotguns for 2021.
+Below is my list of the best over/under shotguns.
 I list the best choices in terms of value, performance, design, and cost.